 • Visit our film’s website for full details and available ways to watch: www.commiehigh.film

 • Visit our project’s Online Archive, created with the Ann Arbor District Library, to explore a vast collection of extras, including short videos, photos, articles and a searchable music database.

-- Sign up for the eQuarterly from 7 Cylinders Studio, featuring short videos from our community.
+• Sign up for the eQuarterly from 7 Cylinders Studio to receive updates and new, short videos created in our community.

-- Check out our Kickstarter campaign to see how this project became community-powered into production!
+• Check out our Kickstarter campaign to see how this project was powered into production with our community.